Last of sentences imposed stemming from home invasion killing of Zaria McKeever in Brooklyn Park

 A month ago, Koch accepted Foday Kamara's guilty plea to aiding and abetting second-degree intentional murder and sentenced him to a 10-year term.

-John Kamara, who was 17 when McKeever was killed, is expected to spend about six months at a juvenile detention facility in Red Wing, then transfer to Lino Lakes' Youthful Offender Program.
+John Kamara, who was 17 when McKeever was killed, was spared adult prison and is serving a two-year sentence in a juvenile facility.

 Erick Haynes pleaded guilty to first-degree murder in March, avoiding a lengthy trial, and was sentenced to life in prison in April.